jaytimm/corpuslingr/README.md

 ### clr\_set\_corpus()

-This function gets the corpus ready for compex, tuple-based search.
+This function gets the corpus ready for complex, tuple-based search.
 Tuples are created, taking the form `<token,lemma,pos>`; tuple onsets/offsets are also set.
-Annotation output is homogenized, including column names, to make things easier 'downstream.'
+Annotation output is homogenized, including column names, making things easier 'downstream.'
 Naming conventions established in the `spacyr` package are adopted here.

 Lastly, the function splits the corpus into a list of dataframes by document.
 This is ultimately a search convenience.